 Age-related macular degeneration (AMD) is the leading cause of severe vision loss among older Americans, more than glaucoma and cataracts combined.
 AMD is most likely to occur in those 50 and older.

-Macular degeneration is deterioration of the macula, which is the small central area of the retina of the eye that is responsible for sharp, central vision.
-Macular degeneration has three stages: early macular degeneration, intermediate macular degeneration and late macular degeneration.
+AMD is the deterioration of the macula, the small central area of the eye’s retina responsible for sharp, central vision.
+It has three stages: early macular degeneration, intermediate macular degeneration, and late macular degeneration.

-- Intermediate macular degeneration – At this stage, there may be some vision loss, but most people will not experience any symptoms.
-People with intermediate macular degeneration will usually have large drusen, pigment changes in the retina, or both.
+- Intermediate macular degeneration – People with intermediate macular degeneration usually have large drusen, pigment changes in the retina, or both.
+There may be some vision loss at this stage, but most people will not experience any symptoms.

 - Late macular degeneration – In addition to drusen, vision loss from damage to the macula will also become noticeable in this stage.

 There are also two basic types of macular degeneration: dry and wet.

 - Dry macular degeneration – This is the more common type of macular degeneration.
 With dry macular degeneration, the tissue of the macula gradually becomes thin and stops working correctly.

 - Wet macular degeneration – Wet macular degeneration is less common but much more severe.
 Wet macular degeneration occurs when fluids leak from newly-formed blood vessels under the macula, causing scarring of the macula.
 Vision loss progresses faster than it does with dry macular degeneration.